 If the turnover is exceeding INR 40 Lakhs in case of a supply in the Normal Category States or

-If the turnover exceeds INR 20 Lakhs in case of a supply in the Special Category States.
+If the turnover exceeds INR 20 Lakhs in the case of a supply in the Special Category States.

 – In the case of the supply of Services: